NightwindDev/Tweak-Tutorial/p2_syntax.md

 Let's go step by step.

+We will make a tweak to hide the status bar!

 First, go to your `tweak.x` file.
 There will be a huge block of comments made there when the tweak was made by Theos.
 Feel free to read this, it is actually **_reccomended_** to get a first glance on what the syntax is like.

 Will first import UIKit.
 UIKit is used for the UI in iOS.
 This can be done like so: